 Working without the gaze of an on-site manager often feels liberating to remote workers.
-But such an arrangement also means developing into a time management master, initiating conversations when you need help, and fighting the urge to procrastinate.
+But such an arrangement also means being self-motivated when working alone, developing into a time management master, initiating conversations when you need help, and fighting the urge to procrastinate.

 “When you work remotely, you often have the freedom to set your own schedule and divide up your workload however you want.
 But all this freedom can be challenging, since it’s completely up to you to structure your time and get stuff done.
 You’ll need to be self-directed and self-motivated for this setup to work,” says Rebecca Safier of Student Loan Hero.

 4. Connections to the Outside World

 Finally, remote work becomes hard to sustain long-term without social ties.
 Everyone needs some contact with others, so successful virtual workers make getting their “people fix” a priority.

 “Being able to connect with the outside world—especially my coworkers—is very important to me because frankly, remote work can be lonely,” Wissman says.
 “The nature of my work (writing) is oftentimes isolating.
 There have been times I’ve gone days without talking to someone who lives outside my house.
 To keep our team connected and the lines of communication open, my company uses Slack.
 Whether I need to vent some frustration to a friend, or ask a question about a project, Slack helps me touch base with the outside world, which is good for my psyche, and in turn, makes me a better employee.”